-5.0 CONCLUSION
+4.0 CONCLUSION

-- 5.1 The threatened legal challenge by the Equality and Human Rights Commission (EHRC) with regard to financial parity between foster and kinship carers caring for Looked After Children requires a response.
-It has been recommended by Scottish Government, Social Work Scotland (SWS) and the Convention of Scottish Local Authorities (COSLA) that a Local Parity model be adopted as an interim solution. - 5.2 The adoption of a Local Parity model to deliver parity between foster and kinship carers has significant financial implications.
-Based on the current number of Looked After Children in kinship care placements the additional cost to the Council is estimated to be £158,000 per annum. - 5.3 Although additional funding totaling £658,000 is in place to fund allowance parity and the introduction of Kinship Care Orders, there remains significant uncertainty regarding the overall cost to the Council of allowance parity and the new Kinship Care Order requirements. - 5.4 The phased introduction of Universal Credit renders the Local Parity model to be an interim solution.
+- 4.1 The threatened legal challenge by the Equality and Human Rights Commission (EHRC) with regard to financial parity between foster and kinship carers caring for Looked After Children requires a response.
+It is clearly the intention of Scottish Government that a Local Parity Model be adopted as an interim solution. - 4.2 The adoption of a Local Parity model to deliver parity between foster and kinship carers has significant financial implications.
+Based on the existing number of Looked After Children in kinship care placements and the projected number of Kinship Care Orders the additional cost to the Council has been estimated at £527,000 for 2016/17 for the placements the Council is aware of. - 4.3 Although additional funding totaling £601,000 is in place to fund allowance parity and the introduction of Kinship Care Orders, there remains significant uncertainty regarding the overall cost to the Council of allowance parity and the new Kinship Care Order requirements. - 4.4 Kinship carers will come into the social work system and Argyll and Bute will continue to pay them until the child reaches adulthood.
+This will place financial strain on the Children and Families Service.

+4.5 The phased introduction of Universal Credit renders the Local Parity Model to be an interim solution.
 It is, therefore, important that officers continue to work with Scottish Government, Social Work Scotland (SWS) the Convention of Scottish Local Authorities (COSLA) and the other Scottish local authorities in finding a longer term solution to the issue of parity.

-6.0 IMPLICATIONS
+5.0 IMPLICATIONS

-6.1 Policy
+5.1 Policy

-The financial policy for the assessment of Kinship Carer allowance for the Kinship Carers of Looked After Children will need to be revised.
+The financial policy for the assessment of kinship carer allowance for the kinship carers of Looked After Children will need to be revised.

-6.2 Financial
+5.2 Financial

-The additional cost of implementing a Local Parity model of allowances is estimated to be £158,000 per annum for the cases the Council currently supports.
+The additional cost of implementing a Local Parity Model of allowances has been estimated at £527,000 for 2016/17.
 There remains significant uncertainty however regarding the overall cost as the Council is not aware of the full extent of the currently informal family arrangements which could qualify for Kinship Care Orders and, subsequently, financial support from the Council.
-A demand pressure totaling £658,000 was included in the 2015/16 Children and Families Services budget to meet the estimated costs of allowance parity and the introduction of Kinship Care Orders.
+A demand pressure totaling £601,000 was previously agreed for inclusion in the 2016/17 Children and Families Services budget to meet the estimated costs of allowance parity and the introduction of Kinship Care Orders.
+Kinship parity payments are separate from the duties placed on the Council through the Child and Young People (Scotland) Act 2014.
+Children and Families will need to financially, emotionally and practically support kinship carers until the child reaches adulthood, placing significant financial strain on the system.

-6.3 Legal
+5.3 Legal

-The adoption of a Local Parity model will avert the immediate risk of Judicial Review.
+The adoption of a Local Parity Model will avert the immediate risk of Judicial Review.
 Enquiries have established that COSLA has not taken legal advice from Counsel and those councils which have are unlikely to share that advice.
-Argyll and Bute Council has however taken the advice of legal Counsel in this matter and is reflected in this paper.
+Argyll and Bute Council has, however, taken the advice of legal Counsel in this matter which is reflected in this paper.

-6.4 HR
+5.4 HR